-A work center is set up with a bin code in the To-Production Bin Code field.
+A work centre is set up with a bin code in the To-Production Bin Code field.
 Production order component lines with that bin code require that forward-flushed components are placed there.
-However, until the components are consumed from that bin, other component demands may pick or consume from that bin because they are still considered available bin contents.
+However, until the components are consumed from that bin, other component demands might pick or consume from that bin because they're still considered available bin contents.
 To make sure that bin content is only available to component demand that uses that to-production bin, you must select the Dedicated field on the line for that bin code.

 Items in dedicated bins are not protected when they are picked and consumed as production or assembly components with the Inventory Pick page.
 For more information, see Pick for Production or Assembly in Basic Warehouse Configurations.

 To create bins individually in the bin creation worksheet

 - Choose the icon, enter Bin Creation Worksheet, and choose the related link.